 And what does the word “newspaper” make you think of?

-The clever paintings on these newstand windows (above) show once they’ve closed up shop for the night!
+The clever paintings on the above newstand windows appear after they pull the shutters down to close up for the night!
 Cool, right?